Ada's annual "Wilson Football Festival"

 The Village of Ada held their Wilson Football Festival to get people excited for another season of football.

-The events were planned for all day, but in the afternoon people were seen tailgating gat Ada Depot Park.
-Live music, food, raffles and games were all part of the fun.
+The events were planned for all day, but in the afternoon people were seen tailgating at Ada Depot Park.
+Live music, food, raffles, and games were all part of the fun.

 And of course, the giant football drop closed out the night of festivities.